AdobeDocs/campaign-standard.en/help/channels/using/transactional-messaging-use-case.md

 For more on extending, creating and publishing resources, see [this section](../../developing/using/key-steps-to-add-a-resource.md).

+The main steps to implement this use case are presented below.

+>[!NOTE]
+>
-The main steps to implement this use case are as follows.
-To see a graphical representation of the transactional messaging general process, see [this schema](../../channels/using/getting-started-with-transactional-msg.md#key-steps).
+>For a graphical representation of the transactional messaging general process, see [this schema](../../channels/using/getting-started-with-transactional-msg.md#key-steps).

 ## Step 1 - Create and publish the event configuration {#create-event-configuration}